Cup

-The history of cups goes back well into prehistory, initially mostly as handle-less beakers or bowls, and they have been found in most cultures across the world in a variety of shapes and materials.
-While simple cups have been widely spread across societies, high-status cups in expensive materials have been very important status symbols since at least the Bronze Age, and many found in burials.
+The history of cups goes back well into prehistory, initially mostly as handleless beakers or bowls, and they have been found in most cultures across the world in a variety of shapes and materials.
+While simple cups have been widely spread across societies, high-status cups in expensive materials have been very important status symbols since at least the Bronze Age, and many have been found in burials.

 Modern household shapes of cups generally lack a stem, but this was not always the case.
 The large metal standing cup or covered cup with a base, stem and usually a cover, was an important prestige piece in medieval houses that could afford them, and often used as a "welcome cup" or for toasts.
 The form survives in modern sporting trophies, and in the chalices of church liturgy.
 The 15th-century silver Lacock Cup is a rare English secular survival.
 These were the sort of cups offered by cup-bearers, historically often an important office in courts.